Palm Sunday marks the beginning of the solemn celebration of Holy Week - Semana Santa

 The huge altars called pasos are carried by costaleros, members of brotherhoods who all year round prepare platforms weighing up to several tonnes.

-The most distinctive are the Nazarenos, dressed in habits.
-They wear pointed caps on their heads to symbolise salvation, they look majestic...
-Their costumes and the tradition of belonging to brotherhoods are rooted in the spanish culture.
+The most distinctive are nazarenos.
+Dressed in robes, they look majestic...
+They wear pointed hoods on their heads, which are meant to symbolize salvation.
+Their attire and the very tradition of belonging to brotherhoods are deeply rooted in the culture of Andalusia.

 The parade routes are beautifully decorated, and festivities take place in almost every town, but the biggest ones happen in Malaga and Seville.